 This post contains affiliate links.

 An electronic speed controller (ESC) upgrade could make a Power Wheels vehicle faster, more reliable, and safer.
-To upgrade your child's Power Wheels speed controller, you'll need to disassemble the battery compartment, assemble the ESC board, remove the wiring harness, and install your components.
+To upgrade the speed controller for your child's Power Wheels, you'll need to disassemble the battery compartment, assemble the ESC board, remove the wiring harness, and install your components.

-This guide will help you familiarize yourself with all of the necessary steps and supplies you'll need to modify your child's Power Wheels toy vehicle.
+This guide will help you familiarize yourself with all of the necessary steps and supplies you'll need to modify your child's toy car.
 If you're unfamiliar with basic electronic wiring systems and electronic vehicles (EVs), you may want to reach out to experienced Power Wheels modifiers for advice.

 Why Upgrade Your Power Wheels Speed Controller?